island-lang/island-lang.github.io/README.md

 	let capturingFunc = (c: int) => b + c

 	// Even though the function captures a local variable, it can still be returned as its captured value is
-	// considered constant.
+	// considered partially applied.
 	return capturingFunc
 ```

 ## Exception handling (try .. catch .. finally)

 Every procedure or function (still under consideration) can potentially throw an exception.
-The error is considered a phantom return value, thus function purity is not affected (given the same arguments a function would produce a predictable exception).
+The error is considered an implicit return value, thus function purity is not affected (given the same arguments a function would produce a predictable exception).

 ```
 proc mightThrowProc(filename: string) => do FileSystem.open(filename)